-Nortek has grown rapidly, its turnover increasing from NOK 9 million in 1996 to an estimated NOK 220 million in 2017.
+Nortek has grown rapidly, its turnover increasing from NOK 9 million in 1996 to NOK 255 million in 2018.

 Many factors lie behind the company’s success, among them the high standard of its instruments, its ability to deliver on schedule, and the professionalism and expertise of its employees.